 Direct Mail/Email: A perfect way to reach prospects without the ‘noise’ of competing organisations crowding in on your message.
 Direct mail can be used to send prospects information about your products and services, invite people to events, introduce existing customers to new products or services and much more.
 Any direct mail campaign should have a call to action, be it ‘visit our website’ or ‘sign up to our newsletter’, to encourage engagement.
 It’s also important that you get the right message and offer to the right audience.

 Telemarketing: Telemarketing can be a successful tool for following up other types of lead generation.
 It can take up to 8 ‘touches’ with an organisation before someone decides to do business, so including telemarketing within a lead generation campaign helps with one of those touches.
 It is a great way to establish if you have the right contact details within an organisation, what your prospective customers want, and what they do and don’t like whilst building a relationship which gradually takes them closer to becoming a lead.
+If you can’t accommodate this within your own business you could also consider using virtual assistant telemarketing services instead.

 Referral programmes: It’s well recognised that word of mouth in the form of recommendations is the most powerful form of marketing.
 People much prefer learning about products or services from a trustworthy friend or business acquaintance that can vouch for them.
 So put a referral lead generation system in place which allows you to manage referrals, ensuring that you are a) getting them and b) making the most of them.